Housing contracts are for the full academic year. (Fall and winter semesters)

 Once we receive your application we will do our best to pair you with your requested suite mate.
 These requests are not guaranteed.

 Yes, the residence hall is co-ed but men and women do not share suites.
-For gender-inclusive living accommodations, please contact the manager of College Housing.
+For gender-inclusive living accommodations, please contact College Housing.

 Yes, we do have ADA accessible rooms available on a first-come, first-serve basis.
 Applicants will need to register with disability services in the Achievement Center at SC4 and submit a housing application.
 Some applicants have special needs that may warrant a single suite, or possibly a suite on the bottom floor.
 The same process applies to these special requests.
 We will honor all recommendations made by the Achievement Center as long as we have the space available.

-Contracts must be canceled in writing via email from the applicant to firstname.lastname@example.org.
+Contracts must be canceled in writing via email from the applicant to email@example.com.
 Cancellations must be received before the first day of check-in and prior to July 1 to cancel for free.
-A cancellation fee of $500 dollars will be applied to the student account for any cancellations that occur July 1s and on.
+A cancellation fee of $500 dollars will be applied to the student account for any cancellations that occur between July 1 and the move-in date.

 St. Clair County Community College has a professional staff member who lives in the residence hall.
 Additionally, there are student staff members who live on each floor among the residents.